slowernews/hamster-system/README.md

         Inside folders {current} and {archive} you have bundles of projects:
         Example: #large investor (bundle with all projects of a client)
-        Example: #personal (bundle with all your personal related projects)

 - project<sup> 3</sup> (derived from twitter mention): **@**